MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/device-list.md

 &#x00B2; For more information on capabilities and features of these devices, see [Compare Surface devices](https://www.microsoft.com/surface/devices/compare-devices).

 &#x00B3; This can be implemented either through a new device acquisition or by re-imaging a previously acquired device.
+The Surface Laptop 2, Pro 6, and Go devices meet these requirements from the factory and only require re-imaging if they were previously used as a non-MMD device per the first-run requirement.